matwilso/generative_models/gms/autoreg/README.md

 One difference is that you don't mask out the weights, you mask out the attention.
 So in the softmax, you just set those elements to -inf.

+## extra

+Autoregressive models seem pretty well-suited for resnets.
+Since you tend to persist the shape, it's easy.